How Are Hormones and Hair Loss Related?

 So, the hair continues to grow throughout the pregnancy and after childbirth, estrogen returns to normal [and the hair follicles rush into the resting [Telogen] phase].

 This sudden change ends up causing retarded growth and excess hair loss.
+This can also be known as postpartum hair loss.

 Thyroid hormones have a positive effect on hair growth.
 But in cases where they're produced in low amounts [called hypothyroidism], your hair becomes thinner, weaker, and breaks.